-We arrange the time and then I send an invite to join my meeting on Zoom (or Skype).
+We arrange the time and then I send an invite to join my meeting on Zoom.
 The pupil can be on a laptop, desktop or an iPad/ tablet.
-I insist that pupils must be in a room on their own with a desk or table.
+I prefer it if a pupil is in a room on their own with a desk or table.
 This allows the integrity of the student/teacher relationship to function well as if we are in my special teaching environment where distractions are at a minimum.

 I have a wonderful iPad Pro and use Paper Pro, which allows me to teach in a very visual way – see the examples below.
 It is so good and clear that I use it as a valuable tool in my in-person lessons as well.
 It makes everything much clearer and far more interesting than using pencil and paper.

 I can see what they are doing when they share their screen and they can see what I’m doing when I share mine.
 This learning is very flexible and because I use excellent websites (see My Toolbox), it is interesting and they concentrate fully.